It Takes All Kinds (film)

-It Takes All Kinds is a 1969 crime drama film directed by Eddie Davis.
+It Takes All Kinds is a 1969 Australian crime drama film directed by Eddie Davis.

 Plot

-American sailor Tony Gunher is asked by Laura Ring to help steal a glass-stained window from a museum.
+American sailor Tony Gunther is asked by Laura Ring to help steal a stained-glass window from a museum.
 The robbery is a success but then Laura disappears with the window.
 Tony finds her and she's discovered with crime lord Orville Benton.
 Benton has a collection of art treasures in the false bottom of a wheat silo.
 Police capture Benton and his gang but Laura dies.